Jchea15/site_cs109/Models.md

 On your benchmarks!
 -------------
 We made four models to benchmark how our models are doing: (1) predicting 0, 1, 2 randomly; (2) all 0s; (3) all 1s; and (4) all 2s.
-We observed the following accuracies, using a random seed of 9001 for the random class:
+We observed the following ac curacies, using a random seed of 9001 for the random class:

 | Model     | Train Accuracy | Test Accuracy |
 | --------- | -------------- | ------------- |